 It’s traditional for Spanish visitors to Seville to get a photo taken in their province’s alcove, and in summer there can be long queues.
 But in winter it’s much quieter, and at night it’s almost deserted, with the illuminated building beautifully reflected in the water.

 Go modern at the Metropol Parasol

-If you were starting to think Seville is all historic architecture, north of the Alcázar is a building from a whole different time period (or dimension) – the Metropol Parasol.
-Over 26 metres high and 150 metres long, this giant undulating shape is made from a criss-crossing lattice forming six parasols.
-It’s nicknamed the setas – or mushrooms – but to me it’s more a giant waffle (architect Jurgen Mayer-Hermann claims his inspiration actually came from a ficus tree).
+If you thought Seville was all historic architecture, there’s something very different north of the Alcázar.
+The Metropol Parasol is 26 metres high and 150 metres long, an undulating shape made from criss-crossing lattice forming six parasols.
+It’s nicknamed the setas – or mushrooms – and was commissioned in 2005 to revitalise Encarnación Square.

 Although the Metropol Parasol looks like it’s made of painted metal, it’s actually the world’s largest wooden structure.
 You can get a closer look from the walkway running around the top.
 There are no straight lines, just sinuous paths curving up and down.
 The strange angles mean you can rarely see straight down, so it’s easy to forget how high up you are.

 The terrace below is used for concerts and events, and underneath are bars, restaurants and an archaeological museum, as well as a Christmas market in December.